Building a Scalable and Secure Web Application on AWS: A Step-by-Step Guide

-In today’s cloud-driven world, ensuring that your web application is scalable, highly available, and secure is crucial.
-AWS provides several services like EC2, launch templates, load balancers, auto-scaling, and WAF that make it easy to build a robust infrastructure.
-In this blog, we’ll walk through how to set up and configure these key AWS components with a live example and a simple diagram.
+In today's cloud-driven landscape, it's essential to ensure that your web application is scalable, highly available, and secure.
+AWS offers a variety of services such as EC2, launch templates, load balancers, auto-scaling, and WAF, which simplify the process of building a strong infrastructure.
+In this blog, we'll guide you through the setup and configuration of these important AWS components, complete with a live example and a straightforward diagram.

 Key AWS Components Overview

-1) AWS EC2 (Elastic Compute Cloud) provides resizable compute capacity in the cloud.
-It allows you to run virtual servers that can scale up or down as needed.
+1) AWS EC2 (Elastic Compute Cloud) offers flexible computing power in the cloud.
+It enables you to operate virtual servers that can easily scale up or down based on your requirements.

 2) Launch Templates: Predefined templates that store EC2 instance configurations, making it easier to launch instances with consistent settings.